FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

   An array of options for the Oro grid action

-Mass Remove Action Options
+Mass Delete Action Options
 **************************

-By default, the mass remove action uses the ``pim_custom_entity.action.mass_remove`` service with the following options :
+By default, the mass delete action uses the ``pim_custom_entity.action.mass_delete`` service with the following options :

 .. code-block:: yaml